The entrainment and energetics of turbulent plumes in a confined space: Acknowledgements

 \section{Acknowledgements}

 J.C. gratefully acknowledges an Imperial College Junior Research Fellowship.
-Computational resources for this work came from an ARCHER leadership grant and the `Cambridge Service for Data Driven Discovery' (CSD3, \url{http://csd3.cam.ac.uk}) system operated by the University of Cambridge Research Computing Service (\url{http://www.hpc.cam.ac.uk}) funded by EPSRC Tier-2 capital grant EP/P020259/1.
+Computational resources for this work came from an EPSRC ARCHER Leadership grant, the `Cambridge Service for Data Driven Discovery' (CSD3, \url{http://csd3.cam.ac.uk}) system operated by the University of Cambridge Research Computing Service (\url{http://www.hpc.cam.ac.uk}) funded by EPSRC Tier-2 capital grant EP/P020259/1 and the High Performance Computing facility at Imperial College London.
+We would also like to acknowledge helpful suggestions from four anonymous referees, particularly those concerning local APE frameworks.